digitalocean/doctl/CONTRIBUTING.md

 following steps in order to be able to compile and test doctl.

 1. Install Go.
 Make sure the Go version is at least Go 1.6.
-   On Mac OS X, you can `brew install go` to install Go 1.6.
+   On Mac OS X, you can `brew install go` to install the latest stable version.

 1. Set and export the `GOPATH` environment variable and update your `PATH`.
    For example, you can add to your `.bash_profile`.